QwenLM/Qwen3-VL/qwen-vl-finetune/README.md

 ]
 ```

-Some examples are shown in `demo/single_images.json` and `demo/video.json` and these json files could be used for training.
+Some examples are shown in `demo/single_images.json` and `demo/video.json`, and these JSON files could be used for training.

 ### Dataset config for training